thestarsseeall/thestarsseeall/README.md

 - 👋 Hi, I’m @thestarsseeall

 My name is Stanley Hu.
-I'm currently a senior in Computer Science at Georgia State university.
+I am a graduate from Georgia State University with a Bachelors of Science in Computer Science, and a minor in Biology.

 - 👀 I’m interested in ...

-I am currently interested in Data science and data analytics.
+I am currently interested in Data science, data analytics, and machine learning algorithms.

 - 🌱 I’m currently learning ...

-I am currently seeking to complete my bachelors degree in Computer Science at Georgia State University, as well as a Biology Minor when I graduate.
+I am currently seeking employment as a software developer or data scientist.

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...